 After you have your YouTube channel set up, think about how you want your videos to be found on search.
 This is where Tube Buddy can help your channel’s reach.

-Tube Buddy can guide you with your video covers and keywords in the description and your tags which helps YouTube optimization.
+Tube Buddy then can guide you with your video covers and keywords in the description and your tags which helps YouTube optimization.

 Cover Image